 The Best Foods for 17-to-20-month-old Babies

 If your baby is between 17 and 20 months old, he must be growing at a rapid rate.
-He will need the right kind of nutrition to continue on his growth journey.
+He will need the right kind of nutrition for his proper growth.
 A well-balanced diet that is rich in proteins, vitamins, carbohydrates, minerals is important for him.
 If you want to know which foods you should include in your child’s diet, read on!

 You can include citrus fruits such as oranges and sweet lime and other fruits like apples, bananas, berries, and pears.
-How about giving him an avocado?
-Avocado is a great source of healthy fats and should be included in a growing child’s diet.
+If avocados are easily available in your area, make them a part of your child’s diet too.
+Avocados are a great source of healthy fats and are a must-include in a growing child’s diet.

 Dried fruits and nuts can help your child gain healthy weight.
 You can start off by giving your toddler small pieces of almonds and walnuts (nicely chopped) either in a meal or on the side.
 These nuts should be chopped well as your little one might end up choking on them.
 You can also powder them and add it to his glass of milk.

 If your little one is above 12 months of age, include a glass of milk in his daily diet.
-If your kid has lactose intolerance, consult a paediatrician regarding the milk to include in his diet.
+But if your child is lactose intolerant, consult a paediatrician with regards to the inclusion of milk in his diet.

-Cheese, clarified butter, butter, cottage cheese, and yoghurt can also be given as a snack to a toddler.
+Cheese, clarified butter, butter, cottage cheese, and yoghurt can also be given as a snack to toddlers.
 You can also include these in his meals.
 Dairy products are a rich source of calcium and protein and will keep your child full.

-Eggs are a versatile food and can be included in a child’s diet at this age.
+Eggs are a versatile food and can be included in a child’s diet, but it’s best to start them after your child turns two years of age.
 Boiled eggs, scrambled eggs, omelette would make for a great breakfast option.
-Eggs are high in protein, low in cholesterol and good for overall health.
+Eggs are high in protein, low in cholesterol, and good for overall health.
 So make them a part of your baby’s diet.

 A Sample Food Chart/Meal Plan for 17-to-20-month-old Babies